atbeesley/CourseBookings/README.md

 Getting started

-1. Create a database using PostgreSQL called "bookingstracker".
+1. Create a database in your local environment using PostgreSQL called "bookingstracker".
 2. Git clone & open using an IDE of your choice.
 3. Run main.
 4. Go to localhost:8080 in your browser.